-The 8:00 am Mass has many sung elements of the liturgy, including the Ordinary and the major antiphons of the Proper of the day.
-The Ordinary is sung in either Latin or English (depending on the season), and Processional, Offertory, and Recessional hymns are sung.
+The 8:00 am cantor Mass has many sung elements of the liturgy, including the Mass Ordinary and Processional, Offertory, and Recessional hymns.
 The Communion antiphon is sung by the cantor in English.
 Congregational items are taken from the St. Michael Hymnal.

 The premier choir of the Basilica, the Schola Cantorum consists of 6 professional singers that sing mainly for the 10:45 am Sunday Mass from Assumption to Corpus Christi.
-This ensemble sings choral repertoire from the entire canon of Roman Catholic Church art music, from late-Medieval repertoire up to music of the present day, in addition to the major Gregorian chant Proper antiphons (Introit, Offertory, and Communion) for each Mass.
+This ensemble sings choral repertoire from the entire canon of Roman Catholic Church art music, from late-Medieval repertoire up to music of the present day, and sings the Gregorian Introit and Communion antiphons of the day at each Mass.
 In addition to the 10:45 am Sunday Mass, the Schola Cantorum sings for Masses on Holy Days of Obligation and other solemn liturgical occasions during the choral season.
-Auditions for the Schola substitute list can be scheduled with the music director (email@example.com) at any time throughout the year.

-An ensemble made up entirely of female singers, the Women’s Schola sings for First Saturday Mass.
-They sing from Assumption through Corpus Christi and they rehearse on Tuesday evenings from 6:30 to 7:45 pm.
+An ensemble made up entirely of female singers, the Women’s Schola sings for the Basilica’s monthly First Saturday Mass.
+They sing from September through June and rehearses on Tuesday evenings from 6:30 to 7:45 pm.
 A brief audition is required.
 Interested individuals should contact the music director (email@example.com).

-An ensemble made up entirely of male singers, the Men’s Choir sings for First Wednesday Mass.
-The group sings from Assumption through Corpus Christi and rehearses on Tuesday evenings from 8 to 9 pm, ending with Sung Compline at 9.
+An ensemble made up entirely of male singers, the Men’s Choir sings for the Basilica’s monthly First Wednesday Mass.
+The group sings from September through June and rehearses on Tuesday evenings from 8 to 9 pm, ending with Sung Compline at 9.
 A brief audition is required.
 Interested individuals should contact the music director (firstname.lastname@example.org).